aaronkyl/dva-tracker/README.md

 ### Unresolved project items

+- Info Board at top needs to refresh when a purchase is recorded
 - Site is in desperate need of styling
 - Implement a graph to show portfolio value vs target value over time; maybe use graph library used in boditraq
 - Add user authentication